 Are you looking for a full home inspection or something more specific?
-We have you covered with inspection services ranging from standard home inspections to Certificate of Occupancy research and Permit research.
+We have you covered with inspection services ranging from standard home inspections to title search, Certificate of Occupancy research, and Permit research.
 Gain greater peace of mind and clarity when buying a home, or ensure a smooth transaction with maximum return when selling your home.

 Additional services include testing for radon gas, termite inspections, mold inspections, thermal imaging, gas inspections, certificate of occupancy & certificate of research, building code research, and more.

 Purchasing a new home also means buying that home's problems.
 With a pre-purchase home inspection you can see exactly what you're buying.
 Problems discovered during the inspection could allow you to renegotiate to offset the costs of repairs — potentially saving you thousands of dollars.
 We'll even help you become familiar with the property.View Details